-These Simple Maple Herb Roasted Carrots are the perfect side dish to add to any dinner–from special holidays to weeknight meals.
+These Simple Maple Glazed Roasted Carrots are the perfect side dish to add to any dinner--from special holidays to weeknight meals.
 Fresh thyme, sage and rosemary round out the sweetness from the maple for a delicious dish!

-Maple Herb Roasted Carrots–bring the veggies to the table!
+Maple Glazed Roasted Carrots--bring the veggies to the table!

 Sure enough, she finished every last one!